Stability analysis and quasinormal modes of Reissner Nordstr{\o}m Space-time via Lyapunov exponent: Fundamentals of Lyapunov exponent:

+Let $x(t)$ i.e. $x(t=0)=x_{0}$ denote a trajectory of a system of equations governed by the following $n$-dimensional autonomous system \cite{naf}:

 The vector $x$ consists $n$ state variables, the function $F$ describes the non-linear evolution of the dynamical system and $M$ is a vector control parameter.
-The solutions are fixed point solutions or equilibrium solutions.
-Where $t$ is defined as time parameter.
-The fixed points or critical points, are defined by the vanishing of the vector field; that is
+Where $t$ is time parameter. .
+The solutions are fixed points or critical points when $F(x;M) = 0$.
+Let its solution for $M=M_{0}$ be $x_{0}$, where $x_{0}\in {\cal R}^{n}$ and $M_{0} \in {\cal R}^{m}$.
+To calculate the stability, we simply apply on $x(t)$, a small perturbation $y(t)$ and obtain